canonical/ubuntu-core-docs/docs/reference/assertions/account-key.md

 Alongside {ref}`account <reference-assertions-account>`, {ref}`snap-declaration <reference-assertions-snap-declaration>` and {ref}`snap-revision <reference-assertions-snap-revision>` assertions,  _account-key_ is bundled within the composite `.assert` file that accompanies a snap downloaded with the `snap download <snap-name>` command.

-The `make-system-user` snap can is used to create a composite assertion file which includes all of the required assertions needed to trigger automatic creation of a user account via an inserted USB drive containing this file.
+The `make-system-user` snap is used to create a composite assertion file which includes all of the required assertions needed to trigger automatic creation of a user account via an inserted USB drive containing this file.
 See {ref}`make-system-user <how-to-guides-manage-ubuntu-core-add-a-system-user>` for more details.

-#---
-myst:
-  html_meta:
-    description: Account-key assertion reference.
-Holds public keys for account authentication and assertion validation.
----

-# Account-key assertion fields
+## Account-key assertion fields

 The following fields can be used in an account-key user assertion: